-- 3-If the Quran had been derived from the Holy Scriptures of the Jews and Christians, why did Islam reject the principle of the Trinity which is a fundamental belief in Christianity?
-Why did Islam also reject the belief in the crucifixion of Christ, redemption, inherited sin and the divinity of Christ?
-3 - 4- The Quran presents the prophets of God as ideals of morality and virtue, whereas the Old Testament states that some of them committed sins and this is incompatible with the veneration accorded to them by Islam. - 5- Religious observances commanded in the Quran such as praying, fasting, alms giving and the pilgrimage to Mecca in addition to the instructions and teachings stated as to the manner of how each observance is to be performed are matters that are unparalleled and are not mentioned in any other religion.
-The five daily prayers are performed in a certain manner at appointed times with the recital of certain specific verses of the Quran.
-Fasting entails total abstinence from food drink and physical desire from dawn till sunset.
-Alms vary in quantity and the way that they are donated.
-The Pilgrimage entails circling around the Kaba, being assembled in great gathering at Mount Arafat, going to and forth seven times between Al Safaa and Al Marwa, and pelting Satan with stones.
-These are all religious observances, which are specifically related to Islam.
+- 4. The Qur'an presents the prophets of God as ideals of morality and virtue whereas the Old Testament states that some of them committed sins, and this is incompatible with the veneration accorded them by Islam. - 5.
+Religious observances commanded in the Qur'an such as praying, fasting, alms giving and the pilgrimage to Mecca, in addition to the instructions and teachings stated as to the manner of how each observance is to be performed, are matters that are unparalleled and are not mentioned in any other religion.
+The five daily prayers are performed in a certain manner at appointed times with the recital of certain specific verses of the Qur'an.
+Fasting entails total abstinence from food, drink, and physical satisfaction from dawn till sunset.
+Alms vary in quantity and in the way that they are donated.
+The pilgrimage entails circling around the Ka'ba, being assembled in a large gathering at Mount Arafat, going to and fro seven times between Al-Safaa and Al-Marwa, and pelting Satan with stones.
+These are all religious observances which are specifically related to Islam.
 Which religion could possibly have been the source of these religious observances?

-(IV) Did the collection of Quran throw any doubt upon the authenticity of its text?
+(4) Did the collection of the Qur'an cast any doubt on the authenticity of its text?